wagtail/wagtail/docs/topics/snippets/customising.md

 register_snippet(MemberViewSet)
 ```

+## Icon

-You can define a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.icon` attribute to specify the icon that is used across the admin for this snippet type.
+You can define an {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.icon` attribute on the `SnippetViewSet` to specify the icon that is used across the admin for this snippet type.
 The `icon` needs to be [registered in the Wagtail icon library](../../advanced_topics/icons).
 If `icon` is not set, the default `"snippet"` icon is used.

+## URL namespace and base URL path

 The {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.admin_url_namespace` attribute can be set to use a custom URL namespace for the URL patterns of the views.
 If unset, it defaults to `wagtailsnippets_{app_label}_{model_name}`.
 Meanwhile, setting {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.base_url_path` allows you to customise the base URL path relative to the Wagtail admin URL.
 If unset, it defaults to `snippets/app_label/model_name`.

 If you need further customisations, you can also override the {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_admin_url_namespace` and {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_admin_base_path` methods to override the namespace and base URL path, respectively.

 Similar URL customisations are also possible for the snippet chooser views through {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_admin_url_namespace`, {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_base_url_path`, {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_chooser_admin_url_namespace`, and {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_chooser_admin_base_path`.

+## Listing view

 The {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_display` attribute can be set to specify the columns shown on the listing view.
 To customise the number of items to be displayed per page, you can set the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_per_page` attribute (or {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_per_page` for the chooser listing).

 To customise the base queryset for the listing view, you could override the {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_queryset` method.
 Additionally, the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.ordering` attribute can be used to specify the default ordering of the listing view.

 You can add the ability to filter the listing view by defining a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_filter` attribute and specifying the list of fields to filter.
 Wagtail uses the django-filter package under the hood, and this attribute will be passed as django-filter's `FilterSet.Meta.fields` attribute.
 This means you can also pass a dictionary that maps the field name to a list of lookups.

-If you would like to customise it further, you can also use a custom `wagtail.admin.filters.WagtailFilterSet` subclass by overriding the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.filterset_class` attribute.
+If you would like to make further customisations to the filtering mechanism, you can also use a custom `wagtail.admin.filters.WagtailFilterSet` subclass by overriding the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.filterset_class` attribute.
 The `list_filter` attribute is ignored if `filterset_class` is set.
 For more details, refer to [django-filter's documentation](https://django-filter.readthedocs.io/en/stable/guide/usage.html#the-filter).

+## Templates

 For all views that are used for a snippet model, Wagtail looks for templates in the following directories within your project or app, before resorting to the defaults: